LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Ablation Studies

 \subsubsection{Artifact Suppression Threshold}

-A similar role of the artifact suppression threshold \((t_{\mathrm{sup}})\) was observed for the FERV39K dataset as in the EchoNet‑Dynamic experiments.
-Higher thresholds reduced denoising artifacts and improved perceptual and distributional alignment metrics (SSIM, LPIPS, FID, FVD) but lowered classification success (FR), while lower thresholds preserved accuracy at the cost of leaving residual artifacts.
-Table~\ref{tab:ferv39k_thres} indicates that increasing \(t_{\mathrm{sup}}\) progressively improved visual and distributional quality but led to decreased FR.
-A threshold of \(t_{\mathrm{sup}} = 0.10\) offered the best perceptual quality and distributional alignment, making it the preferred choice for subsequent experiments on the FERV39K dataset.
+The artifact suppression threshold \((t_{\mathrm{sup}})\) controls the extent to which denoising artifacts are removed during the refinement stage.
+Higher thresholds reduced denoising artifacts and improved perceptual and distributional alignment metrics (SSIM, LPIPS, FID, FVD) but lowered classification success (FR), while lower thresholds preserved accuracy at the cost of leaving residual artifacts. \cref{tab:ferv39k_thres} indicates that increasing \(t_{\mathrm{sup}}\) progressively improved visual and distributional quality but led to decreased FR.
+This comes with the expected trade-off of reduced classification success, since a higher suppression threshold also removes some classifier-relevant changes.
+Temporal consistency remains stable at \(\approx 0.93{-}0.94\), indicating that refinement affects spatial quality more than temporal coherence.
+A threshold of \(t_{\mathrm{sup}} = 0.10\) provides the best perceptual quality and distributional alignment, and is therefore adopted for subsequent experiments on the FERV39K dataset.